-We are providing these proxy materials to you in connection with the solicitation by our board of directors of proxies to be voted at our 2019 annual meeting of stockholders to be held online on Thursday, April 25, 2019 at 12:00 p.m., Eastern Time (ET).
+We have made these proxy materials available to you on the Internet in connection with the solicitation by our board of directors of proxies to be voted at our 2020 annual meeting of stockholders to be held online on Wednesday, May 6, 2020 at 12:00 p.m., Eastern Time (ET).
+We have elected to provide access to our proxy materials over the Internet under the SEC's "notice and access" rules.
+On or about March 26, 2020, we will mail to our stockholders a Notice of Internet Availability containing instructions on how to access our proxy materials, including our proxy statement and our 2019 Annual Report.
+We believe that providing our proxy materials over the Internet expedites stockholders' receipt of proxy materials, lowers costs and reduces the environmental impact of our annual meeting.
 As a stockholder of Alnylam, you are invited to participate in our annual meeting virtually via the Internet, and are entitled and requested to vote on the proposals described in this proxy statement.
+The Notice of Internet Availability instructs you on how to submit your proxy or voting instructions through the Internet.